Frequently Asked Questions

-Can I be a Sister?
+Can I Be a Sister?

 We have Sisters of every age and every stage, everywhere along the LGBTQ+ and GRSM spectrum, and even our straight allies.

-*Should* I be a Sister?
+*Should* I Be a Sister?

-Are all Sisters HIV+?
+Are All Sisters HIV+?

-Are you mocking Nuns?
+Are You Mocking Nuns?

 We ARE nuns.

 We recognize what "women of the cloth" of different traditions (Catholic, Buddhist, etc.) have done for centuries.
-We bring that same deep-seated "calling" to service far beyond any convent gate or temple wall, and into communities that need healing, advocacy, financial support, or just a little unconventional joy.
+We bring that same deep-seated "calling" to service, far beyond any convent gate or temple wall and into communities that need healing, advocacy, financial support, or just a little unconventional joy.

 What's with the White Faces?

-She would often dress up with a painted white face for theatrical/artistic/spiritual purposes.
-The first time she dressed as a Sister in San Francisco, she painted up, and it immediately became part of her look.
+She would often dress up with a painted white face for theatrical/artistic/spiritual purposes in her regular life.
+So the first time she dressed as a Sister in San Francisco, she painted up, and it immediately became part of her look.
 After a decade or so, the white face became one of the Sisters' signature looks.

 What's with the Funny Hats?

-Are you an HIV/AIDS Organization?
+Are You an HIV/AIDS Organization?

 I want the Sisters to come to my Charity Event!
 Will ya do it?

-Click Here to fill out a request form with all your info, and specifically how we may be able to help, and we'll see if it's possible.
+Click Here to fill out a request form with all your event information, and specifically how we may be able to help, and we'll see if it's possible.